 Organize your data – Prioritize your data to make daily backups of the changing data, and less frequent (e.g. weekly or monthly) backups of your cold data.
 You can even archive the data that is no longer in use, but is still needed, in another location.

 Create incremental backups – Only the information that has changed since the last backup is included.
 Can be carried out more quickly and frequently than a full backup.
+For example backup google drive every day.

 Choose the Backup Timeframe – A good backup solution will allow you to customize the frequency for different types of data.
 This ensures that your most valuable datasets are backed up more frequently.